mjdanielson/WFP/README.md

 The editor is now showing your map in “x-ray mode.”
 X-ray mode shows all the data in the sources added to the style, regardless of whether there is a layer to style it.

-In the *New layer* panel, look in the list of *Data sources* for the Opioid source.
+In the *New layer* panel, look in the list of *Data sources* for the Kindergarten source.
 Click the tileset and then select the source layer as the source for this new style layer.

-The default Basic map view is not centered on the United States.
-Mapbox Studio recognizes that the data you have uploaded is focused on a different location, so it displays the message *"This tileset isn't available from your map view."* Click **Go to data**, and the map view will refocus on the United States.
+The default Basic map view is not centered on the Nicaragua.
+Mapbox Studio recognizes that the data you have uploaded is focused on a different location, so it displays the message *"This tileset isn't available from your map view."* Click **Go to data**, and the map view will refocus on Nicaragua or type Nicaragua into the search bar.